neurocyte/zg/README.md

 ## Grapheme Clusters

 Many characters are composed from more than one code point.
-These are known as Grapheme Clusters and the `grapheme` module has a data structure to represent them, `Grapheme`, and an `Iterator` to iterate over them in a string.
+These are known as Grapheme Clusters, and the `Graphemes` module has a data structure to represent them, `Grapheme`, and an `Iterator` to iterate over them in a string.

 In your `build.zig`: